Optometrists in Lillington, NC

 What does an optometrist do?

 Optometrists provide primary eye care: comprehensive eye exams, prescriptions for glasses and contact lenses, evaluation of common eye conditions (dry eye, conjunctivitis, mild infections), and screening for eye diseases like glaucoma, cataracts, macular degeneration, and diabetic retinopathy.
-They're trained at the doctoral level (Doctor of Optometry, OD) and are licensed to prescribe most eye medications.
+They're trained at the doctoral level (Doctor of Optometry, OD) and, depending on state law, can prescribe many eye medications.

 Children, adults, and screening for disease